ptonso/ptonso/README.md

 working with reinforcement learning, computer vision, and latent representations.

 things I'm building:
+- dashboard explanation for tree-ensemble models
+- deep-learning based ocr for automatic exam digitalization (OBE)
 - real-time homography estimation for sports (CV)
 - interpretable RL with variational autoencoders and decision trees
 - robotics on Raspberry Pi with camera + motor IO
-- dashboard explanation for tree-ensemble models
 - tucker-based CNN compression

 ### 📬 how to reach me: